parttimehacker/new_pi_desktop/README.md

 This completes the configuration with Python development enviroment and some of my favorite modules

 ## Optional Stuff

+## Preparing Remote Access

+The next few steps are needed to prepare for remote develoment, testing and management of the Raspberry Pi.

+Configure VNC step by step

+* Select options
+* Encryption - Prefer off
+* Authentication - VNC password
+* Apply and Ok

+Test access via VNC and then switch to your development host (Mac Book Pro).

 If the terminal font is too small then you can change it from the command line
 ```